EIPH confirms 3 more deaths due to COVID-19 - Local News 8

 EAST IDAHO (KIFI/KIDK) - Eastern Idaho Public Health has confirmed three more deaths associated with COVID-19.

-The third individual was a female in her 90s from Fremont County.
+The third individual was a female in her 90s from Madison County.

-This brings the total COVID-19 death count in the health district to 57.
+This brings the total COVID-19 death count in our health district to 60.

 State officials say deaths by age group breaks down as follows: